Where to Study Architecture

 Studying architecture in the southern United States will not disappoint.
 The weather is warm, the people are relaxed and the focus on sustainable design makes the University of Houston an excellent choice of where to study architecture!
 There is a huge international student population.
 The diversity coupled with the slow and relaxing pace of life makes the south a great place to study architecture!

 Which school should you apply for based on your GPA

 Perhaps you struggled with your studies in high school or maybe you are transferring from a different university and you have excellent grades.
 Whatever the case, take your Grade Point Average, also known as GPA, into consideration when researching where to study architecture; this is an important step in your search.

-If you have a GPA of 2.5 or less (or the equivalent thereof) you may have difficulty finding yourself in a top architecture college, however that doesn’t mean that all hope is lost!
-Andrews University (Michigan), University of California - Berkeley and the previously mentioned University of Houston (Texas) are good programs that consider other factors – and not just your GPA.
+If you have a GPA of 2.5 or less (or the equivalent) you may have difficulty finding yourself in a top architecture college, however that doesn’t mean that all hope is lost!
+Andrews University (Michigan), University of California - Berkeley and the previously mentioned University of Houston (Texas) are good programs that consider other factors – not just your GPA.
 The top architecture colleges will require a GPA that is higher than 3.0 so it is very important that you work hard to get good grades.